georgringer/news/Documentation/AdministratorManual/Templates/Start/Index.rst

 Changing paths of the template
 ------------------------------
 You should never edit the original templates of an extension as those changes will vanish if you upgrade the extension.
-As any Extbase based extension, you can find the templates in the directory ``Resources/Private/``.
+As any Extbase based extension, you can find the templates in the directory :file:`Resources/Private/`.

 If you want to change a template, copy the desired files to the directory where you store the templates.
-This can be a directory in ``fileadmin`` or a custom extension.
+This can be a directory in :file:`fileadmin` or a custom extension.
 Multiple fallbacks can be defined which makes it far easier to customize the templates.

 .. code-block:: typoscript